microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 In this exercise, we'll get neighborhood data from a json file and render the neighborhoods on the map.

-1. For reference find and open one of the neighborhood datasets, the datasets are found in the **AzureUniversityRedShirt-master\Challenges\WebAppHOL\data** directory on your computer.
+1. For reference find and open one of the neighborhood datasets, the datasets are found in the **WebAppHOL\WebAppHOL\data** directory on your computer.
 Open the **data_se.js** in your editor as an example.

 2. Note that the data includes names of the neighborhood and the number of avaialble rentals within that neighborhood.
 This data is representative for how it might be provided after making a request to a database.

   ![Seattle Neighborhood Data](img/NeighborhoodData.png)

-3. Close the neighborhood data file and open the **index.js** file found in the **AzureUniversityRedShirt-master\Challenges\WebAppHOL\js** directory on your computer using Visual Studio Code or another editor.
+3. Close the neighborhood data file and open the **index.js** file found in the **WebAppHOL\WebAppHOL\js** directory on your computer using Visual Studio Code or another editor.
 You will be making changes to this file to render the neighborhoods on the map.

-4. Find and comment out "CenterMap(settings.city);" on line 232 of **index.js** and un-comment the following line on 233 "// GetCityData(city_code);"
+4. Now you will search and find "// GetCityData(city_code);" in **index.js** and un-comment the line.
+(Note that if you are using Visual Studio Code, you can perform a search by pressing '\<CTRL\>\<F\>'.)

   ![Code Change](img/WebApp_CodeChange1.png)

-5. Find "// GetNeighborhoods();" on line 311 and un-comment.
+5. Find "// GetNeighborhoods();" within the **index.js** file and un-comment.

-6. Find "///// Get Neighborhood Data Here" on line 62 within the index.js file and add the following functions below that line.
+6. The 'GetCityData' and 'GetNeighborhoods' functions gather neighborhood data for the selected city and set pins on each neighborhood.
+Find "///// Get Neighborhood Data Here" within the **index.js** file and add these functions below that line.

 Add the 'GetCityData' function using the code snippet below: